itamarst/crochet/README.rst

   <!doctype html><html itemscope="itemscope" ... etc. ...

-Notice that you get a completely blocking interface to Twisted, and do not need to run the event loop yourself.
+Notice that you get a completely blocking interface to Twisted, and do not need to run the Twisted reactor, the event loop, yourself.

 Features
 --------

-* Runs Twisted's reactor (the event loop) in a thread it manages.
+* Runs Twisted's reactor in a thread it manages.
 * Hooks up Twisted's log system to the Python standard library ``logging`` framework.
 Unlike Twisted's built-in ``logging`` bridge, this includes support for blocking `Handler` instances.